CurrentCoin/ecommerce-react-metamask/README.md

 This app is written in React and uses hooks.
 If you know React it should be easy to understand.

 It doesn't pull from a database (doesn't need one) and only communicates with an API and with the Ethereum network, one way, sending data.

+You can run this by typing 'yarn install' and then 'yarn run'.

 ## Comments